 A key note from lead developer Craig Heydenburg.

-Zikula Core-2.0.0 has been released on 5 August 2017.
-Zikula Core is an Application Development Framework that is built on top of Symfony 3.3 and includes many tools and APIs to quickly build anything from simple one-page websites to complex web applications.
-If you have never considered Zikula Core, it's time to consider using it for your next project.
+Zikula Core-3.0.0 has been released on 25 June 2020.
+Zikula Core is an Application Development Framework that is built on top of Symfony 5.1 and includes many tools and APIs to quickly build anything from simple one-page websites to complex web applications.
+If you have not considered Zikula Core yet, it's time to consider using it for your next project.
 Zikula Core can simplify your development.

-First, Zikula is Symfony 3.3.
-If you are already familiar with the methods and APIs available in Symfony, these are all still readily available as Zikula incorporates the Full Stack of Symfony 3.3.
+First, Zikula is Symfony 5.1.
+If you are already familiar with the methods and APIs available in Symfony, these are all still readily available as Zikula incorporates the full stack of Symfony 5.1.
 Zikula has already pre-configured many useful Symfony bundles in order to get up and running quickly.
-Because it is based on the Full Stack, Doctrine, Twig and SwiftMailer are all included and set up.
-In addition, the following common bundles are pre-configured: JMSTranslationBundle by schmittjoh, BazingaJsTranslationBundle by willdurand, StofDoctrineExtensionsBundle by stof.
+Because it is based on the full stack, Doctrine and Twig are all included and set up.
+In addition, the following common bundles are pre-configured: KnpMenuBundle by KnpLabs, BazingaJsTranslationBundle by willdurand, StofDoctrineExtensionsBundle by stof.
 In addition, Zikula Core provides custom bundles for Symfony's Workflow component and a dynamic event dispatching system called Hooks.
 Many other vendor libraries are included as well.

 Zikula is extended using modules which are simply Symfony bundles with some additional configuration and features.
 These extensions can be dynamically installed and uninstalled.
 This allows for an easy sub-migration path for custom modules and also provides methods for quick database table creation and modification.
 There are two types of extensions: Modules and Themes.
 Modules are used for content management and control structures while Themes are used for quick site-wide presentation layers.
 Themes are quite flexible and easy to design for anyone with any twig experience.
 Front-end major technologies which are already included are jQuery, Twitter Bootstrap and Font-Awesome.